 I know this happens in many counties of the UK – does it happen where you are?

 Our art group decided we could do a joint studio: especially for those of us who maybe didn’t feel we qualified to open up our studios.
-Instead, the Group hired the local hall, and we set it up with a table and hanging space, sixteen stations in all, and opened it up to the members to book tables for as long as they wanted during the nine day event.
+Instead, the Group hired the local hall, and set it up with sixteen stations of a table and hanging space, and opened it up to the members to book tables for as long as they wanted during the nine day event.

 My ‘open studio’ stand

 With the Lyndhurst craft fair on the first day of the event, and the Lymington one already booked for the Friday, I decided that three days, Monday – Wednesday, would be enough.
 During the weeks leading up to the event I selected about 24 of my chapter illustrations to create ‘limited edition’ prints, and put them inside cardboard folders and cellophane bags.